 - How to Make Drop Dumplings

-Braise – a method of cooking, usually meat, that involves first searing in fat over dry heat and then cooking slowly with moist heat in a dutch oven or crockpot.
-This method is utilized because the first step creates a deep flavor through the carmelization of sugars known as the Maillard reaction while the second step breaks down tough connective tissue.
+Braise – a cooking method, usually meat, involves first searing in fat over dry heat and then cooking slowly with moist heat in a dutch oven or crockpot.
+This method is utilized because the first step creates a deep flavor through the caramelization of sugars, known as the Maillard reaction, while the second step breaks down tough connective tissue.
 This makes braising the preferred method for tough cuts of meat.
 When this method is mentioned in reference to vegetables, the first step is usually omitted.

 Helpful articles related to the cooking term braise:

 - How to Cook a Bolar Roast.

 - How to Make Pot Roast.

 Caramelization – a distinct process in cooking that produces a nutty flavor and a brown color.
 It’s very similar to the Maillard Reaction but doesn’t need amino acids to occur.